Completed projects

 Black Diamond pilot project

 The focus of the project was to address the safety risks associated with the steep slope on the southern side of the pit.
-Following stakeholder consultation and endorsement of the engineering design by land owners and the Black Diamond Working Group, earthworks to batter down the southern pit wall were completed in 2016, as was additional site management of heavily eroded areas at the western and northern end of the pit lake.
+Following stakeholder consultation and endorsement of the engineering design by land owners and the Black Diamond Working Group, earthworks to batter down the southern pit wall were completed in 2016, along with additional site management of heavily eroded areas at the western and northern end of the pit lake.
 Revegetation works were undertaken in 2017.

 Pro-Force pilot project

-The old processing site had been in situ for more than a decade and had been a public safety concern for the Shire of Coolgardie and the local community.
-In response to community concerns, Pro-Force was selected as a pilot site for inclusion in the Abandoned Mines Program.
+The Pro-Force site is located 2km southeast of Coolgardie on the Coolgardie–Esperance Highway, adjacent to popular public use area and water reserve ‘the Gorge’.
+The old processing site had been abandoned for more than a decade and was a public safety concern for the Shire of Coolgardie and the local community.
+In response to community concern, Pro-Force was selected as a pilot site for inclusion in the Abandoned Mines Program.

 Emerald Reward mine shaft